binary-coffee-dev/dcs-frontend/doc/nginx.md

 [<< go back to documentation](./doc.md)

-This configuration is highly recommended if you are up to start to develop something in the application.
-With the nginx setup, you can use all the functionalities without problems in your local environment.
+This configuration is highly recommended if you want to start the application.
+With the nginx setup, you can use all the functionalities without any problems in your local environment (including login with github).

 ## Start nginx with docker

 ```
+# cd ./local-nginx
 docker-compose up
 ```

-> NOTE: run this code from **local-nginx** folder at the root of the project
+> NOTE: run this code from **local-nginx** folder